Mauritania

-The country's name derives from the ancient Berber kingdom of Mauretania, located in North Africa within the ancient Maghreb.
-Berbers occupied what is now Mauritania beginning in the third century AD.
-Arabs under the Umayyad Caliphate conquered the area in the late seventh century, bringing Islam, Arab culture, and the Arabic language.
+The country's name derives from Mauretania, the Latin name for a region in the ancient Maghreb.
+It extended from central present-day Algeria to the Atlantic.
+Berbers occupied what is now Mauritania by the beginning of the 3rd century AD.
+Groups of Arab tribes migrated to this area in the late 7th century, bringing with them Islam, Arab culture, and the Arabic language.
 In the early 20th century, Mauritania was colonized by France as part of French West Africa.
-It achieved independence in 1960, but has since experienced recurrent coups and periods of military dictatorship.
-The most recent coup, in 2008, was led by General Mohamed Ould Abdel Aziz, who won subsequent presidential elections in 2009 and 2014.
-He was succeeded by Mohamed Ould Ghazouani following the 2019 elections, which were considered Mauritania's first peaceful transition of power since independence.
+It achieved independence in 1960.
+However, the country has since experienced recurrent coups and periods of military dictatorship.
+The 2008 Mauritanian coup d'état was led by General Mohamed Ould Abdel Aziz, who won subsequent presidential elections in 2009 and 2014.
+He was succeeded by General Mohamed Ould Ghazouani following the 2019 elections, in what was considered the country's first peaceful transition of power since independence.
+Mauritania has a poor human rights record, particularly because of its perpetuation of slavery; the 2018 Global Slavery Index estimates there are about 90,000 slaves in the country (or 2.1% of the population).

-Mauritania is culturally and politically part of the Arab world; it is a member of the Arab League and Arabic is the sole official language.
+Despite an abundance of natural resources, Mauritania remains poor; its economy is based primarily on agriculture and fishing.
+Mauritania is culturally and politically part of the Arab world.
+It is a member of the Arab League and Arabic is the official language.
 The official religion is Islam, and almost all inhabitants are Sunni Muslims.
-Despite its prevailing Arab identity, Mauritanian society is multiethnic; the Bidhan, or so-called "white moors", make up 30% of the population, while the Haratin, or so-called "black moors", comprise 40%.
+Despite its prevailing Arab identity, Mauritanian society is multiethnic.
+The Bidhan, or so-called "white moors", make up 30% of the population, while the Haratin, or so-called "black moors", comprise 40%.
 Both groups reflect a fusion of Arab-Berber ethnicity, language, and culture.
 The remaining 30% of the population comprises various sub-Saharan ethnic groups.

-Despite an abundance of natural resources, including iron ore and petroleum, Mauritania remains poor; its economy is based primarily on agriculture, livestock, and fishing.
-Mauritania is known for its poor human-rights record, most notably the continued practice of slavery, a result of a historical caste system between the Bidhan and Haratin.
-It was the last country in the world to abolish slavery, in 1981, and criminalized it only in 2007.

 Etymology

 Mauritania takes its name from the ancient Berber kingdom that flourished beginning in the third century BC and later became the Roman province of Mauretania, which flourished into the seventh century AD.
-The two territories do not overlap, though; historical Mauretania was considerably further north than modern Mauritania, as it was spread out along the entire western half of the Mediterranean coast of Africa.

-The term "Mauretania", in turn, derives from the Greek and Roman exonym for the Berber peoples of the region, the Mauri people.
+The two territories do not overlap, though; historical Mauretania was considerably farther north than modern Mauritania, as it was spread out along the entire western half of the Mediterranean coast of Africa.
+The term "Mauretania", in turn, derives from the Greek and Roman exonym for the Berber peoples of the kingdom, the Mauri people.
 The word "Mauri" is also the root of the name for the Moors.

+It was more commonly known to Arab geographers as Bilad Chinqit (بلاد شنقيط), "the land of Chinguetti".
+The term "Mauritanie occidentale" was officially used in a ministerial circular in 1899; it is based on a proposal by Xavier Coppolani, a French military and colonial administrator, who was instrumental in the colonial occupation and creation of modern-day Mauritania.
+This term, employed by the French, gradually replaced other designations previously used for referring to the country.